ShermJamal/alx-low_level_programming/0x12-singly_linked_lists/README.md

-The README file for singly linked lists project
+The README file for singly linked lists projects